Dogs and cats can become hosts to many intestinal parasites, some of which can cause

 We also recommend that all puppies have at least TWO negative fecal examinations over the course of their initial preventative care cycle to ensure that they are parasite free and none have been missed.
 Adult dogs should be tested yearly.

 Finally, we recommend monthly heartworm preventatives YEAR-ROUND, as these

 preventatives also contain ingredients to prevent intestinal parasites like roundworms,

 hookworms, and in some cases, whipworms and tapeworms.
-We typically recommend products like Interceptor Plus, Heartgard and Trifexis.
+We typically recommend products like Sentinel Spectrum and Bravecto.
 Talk to one of our veterinary team members to determine the best choice for your pet.
 Manufacturer rebates are often available for 6-12 month supply purchases.

 Below is a brief description of the common intestinal parasites we encounter in practice

 and will check your pet for with their routine fecal examinations:

 Roundworms earned their name because of their tubular, or “round,” shape.
 There a

 couple of different species that can affect your pup, but the most important to know